MKastek/GCP-ACE-exam/exam-notes.md

 A target pool is a group of backend instances that receive incoming traffic from external passthrough Network Load Balancers.
 All backend instances of a target pool must reside in the same Google Cloud region.
 Target pools use HTTP health checks.

 ### URL maps in Cloud Load Balancing
+URL maps specify direct requests to particular services.
 A URL map is a set of rules for routing incoming HTTP(S) requests to specific backend services or backend buckets.
 A minimal URL map matches all incoming request paths `/*`.

 ### Routes in Cloud Load Balancing
 Routes are used to specify paths to destination IP addresses outside a subnet.